mehdilauters/arduLogger/README.md

 	- Exemple
 - On the Host
     -   Qt based client
     -	multiplatforme ( QSerialPort )
+    -	QRegexp log filtering
     -   Curve drawing for analog values
     -   Id of signals and modules translated to a human readable information thanks to an XML configuration file
     -	Compilation CMake based

 Compilation